waywardphilosopher/lookingforwisdom/content/posts/anaxagoras.md

 +++
 categories = ["Philosopher Files"] date = 2021-01-21T11:00:00Z
-description = ""
 draft = false
 image = "/images/anaxagoras.jpg"
 slug = "anaxagoras"
-summary = "The Presocratic philosophers are famously strange and difficult; but of all of them, Anaxagoras, who saw the universe as essentially gunky, is one of the strangest. " tags = ["Philosopher Files"] title = "Anaxagoras on the Gunkiness of Reality"
+description = "The Presocratic philosophers are famously strange and difficult; but of all of them, Anaxagoras, who saw the universe as essentially gunky, is one of the strangest. " tags = ["Philosopher Files"] title = "Anaxagoras on the Gunkiness of Reality"